wjzhengsh/blockchain/howto/remote_peer_aws.md

  - Configure the domain name option in the DHCP options as explained in the [Amazon VPC documentation ![External link icon](../images/external_link.svg "External link icon")](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html "DHCP Options Sets").

 - Create a security group tied to your existing VPC and add inbound rules on ports 22 and 7051 to this security group.
-TCP connections on port 22 allow for SSH access to the generated instance while TCP connections on port 7051 allow for external gRPC access to the peer instance (needed for operating the peer using the Fabric Tools CLI and Fabric SDKs).
+TCP connections on port 22 allow for SSH access to the generated instance while TCP connections on port 7051 allow for external gRPC access to the peer instance (needed for operating the peer using the Fabric tools CLI and Fabric SDKs).
 You will be prompted for these VPC settings when you launch the Quick Start.

  When deploying a {{site.data.keyword.blockchainfull_notm}} Platform for AWS peer into an existing VPC, the following parameters replace the parameters in the corresponding sections [above](#remote-peer-aws-parameters-newvpc):